Updated: Jul 20, 2021

 United Cerebral Palsy Central California has been fortunate even during a year of turmoil to maintain relationships with businesses around the Valley that continue to believe in the mission of our organization: to further the independence and success of people with

-Rare Earth Coffee is donating $1 from every bag of coffee sold to support UCPCC’s programs.
-The coffee is currently being sold at www.rareearthcoffee.com and at area Johnny Quik Food Stores.
+Rare Earth Coffee is donating $1 from every bag of their Ethiopian Reserve Roast and $.25 from each of their other blends of coffee sold to support UCPCC’s programs.
+The coffee is currently being retailed at www.rareearthcoffee.com and at area Johnny Quik Food Stores and Save Marts.